gordon-rennie/refined-article/article.md

 | val res3: Either[String,Username] = Left(Right predicate of (() && ((0 > 0) && !(0 > 20))) failed: Predicate taking size() = 0 failed: Left predicate of ((0 > 0) && !(0 > 20)) failed: Predicate failed: (0 > 0).)
 ```

-What have we gained here?
+Our refinement type `Username` and its smart constructor have replaced the validation logic we wrote previously.
+What have we gained by doing this?

 * our predicates are expressed in a declarative way in the type alias definition
 * the return type is our `Username` alias: we’ve retained the information that the base `String` has been validated, and have a contextually useful name